VR3111/AI/README.md

   ]
 }

-### 3. Hard Refusal
+3. Hard Refusal

 Used when:

-- The question is vague (e.g., “Tell me more”)
+- Question is vague (e.g., “Tell me more”)

-- The question compares external entities
+- Question compares external entities

-- No meaningful retrieval is possible
+- No meaningful retrieval exists

 Behavior:

-- No answer is provided
+- No answer

-- No highlights or citations are shown
+- No bullets

-- A deterministic refusal message is returned
+- Deterministic refusal message
-- No document content is leaked

 Example:
 ```json